-5. Press and hold the LOCK button on the key fob.
+5. Press and hold the LOCK button on a programmed (i.e. functional) key fob.

-6. After holding the LOCK button for four seconds, also press the PANIC button within 6 seconds.
+6. Continue to hold the LOCK button, wait at least 4 seconds, but no longer than 10 seconds, then press and hold the PANIC button.

-- 7. When a single chime is heard, release both buttons. - 8.
-Turn the ignition OFF to test the horn chirp feature. - 9.
-To reactivate this feature, repeat the above steps.
+7. When a single chime is heard, release both buttons.

+8. Turn the ignition to the OFF position or wait 60 seconds.

+9. Test the park lamp flash feature by pressing the LOCK button on the key fob with the ignition in the OFF position or the key removed.

-10. If a chime is not heard, program mode was canceled before the feature could be disabled.
+11. If a chime is not heard, program mode was canceled before the feature could be disabled.
 If necessary, repeat the above procedure.